Vizzuality/marxan-cloud/docs/README_maps-review.md

 - Planning unit grid
 - Planning units where at least one feature is present are highlighted (indigo)
 - Planning units where each feature is present are highlighted (lavender)

+## Non-authenticated users

+### Community projects / detail

+For the scenario configured as "featured":

+- Selection frequency for each planning unit
+- Planning units included in the best solution

+The panning may be disabled on this map.